 It implies that people become familiar with rap considerably more quickly than other genres in the past.
 Additionally, the influence of the Internet has altered the nature of the music business.
 Nowadays, artists may develop a loyal fan following without being signed to a label.

 In actuality, the reverse may be true.
 Rappers often become well-known before any other genre.
 These performers thus have a greater influence on the labels.
-Additionally, since a name did not define them, they are free to be who they are from the start.
+Additionally, since a name does not define them, they are free to be who they are from the start.

 History of British Rappers